Returning college students spur spike in new COVID-19 cases in St. Louis County as deaths also rise

-The state health department reported 10 virus-related deaths in the northeastern Minnesota county over the last week.
+The state Health Department reported 10 virus-related deaths in the northeastern Minnesota county over the past week.
 Fewer residents reportedly died from COVID-19 during the months of July and August combined.

-In the last week alone, 17% of the county’s total 1,480 cases were reported.
+A total of 1,480 cases have been reported in the county, 17% of them in the past week.
 St. Louis County, like others across Minnesota, has continued to see COVID-19 infections rise fastest among those aged 15-24.

-Dr. Andrew Thompson, an infectious disease specialist at St. Luke’s in Duluth, said he thinks the opening of the University of Minnesota Duluth and St. Scholastica campuses likely played a factor in that uptick.
+Dr. Andrew Thompson, an infectious disease specialist at St. Luke’s Regional Health Care System in Duluth, said he believes the opening of the University of Minnesota Duluth and St. Scholastica campuses likely played a role in that increase.
 But he also noted that a higher proportion of young adults may live with roommates or hold jobs they can’t do from home.

 “I think initially there was a lot of willingness to go to pretty significant measures to stop the spread of this virus,” he said.
 “My sense is people have just got tired of it and are not distancing as they should be.”

-As of last Thursday, 12 of the 44 students tested positive for the virus through UMD’s health services.
+As of Sept.
+17, 44 students had been tested through UMD’s health services, and 12 tests were positive.
 Those tested off campus are not included in the university’s weekly update.

 The 10 county residents who most recently died from the virus were in their 70s or older.
 All but one woman lived in care facilities.

-For the first time since August, Minnesota saw its hospitalization numbers rise above 300 Wednesday.
+For the first time since August, Minnesota’s hospitalization numbers rose above 300 Wednesday.
 Thompson noted the local positivity rate of diagnostic testing has also steadily risen, though St. Louis County’s remains below the state average.

 “We’re hoping these are not trends we continue to see,” Westbrook said.